2026 Inspiring Tasmania Grants Guidelines

 • Note any other funding sources that you have already secured, or hope to secure.

 • List all in-kind contributions in your budget.
-These are contributions made to a project that are not in the form of cash but rather goods, services, or assets – for example:
+These are non-cash contributions in the form of donated goods, services, or assets – for example:

 Assessment Process